Nmuta/movie-crud-g29/README.md

 # movie-crud

 ### Make your own movie rating site.
 - Fork and Clone this repository and use everything you've learned in last couple weeks to complete the exercise.
-Use MongoDB for your database.

 ## HOME PAGE